wormhole-foundation/wormhole/docs/query_proxy.md

 - The `telemetryLokiURL`, `telemetryNodeName` and `promRemoteURL` are used for telemetry purposes and the values will be provided by Wormhole Foundation personnel if appropriate.

+Optional Parameters

+- The `gossipAdvertiseAddress` argument allows you to specify an external IP to advertize on P2P (use if behind a NAT or running in k8s).
+- The `monitorPeers` flag will cause the proxy server to periodically check its connectivity to the P2P bootstrap peers, and attempt to reconnect if necessary.

 #### Creating the Signing Key File

 Do the following to create the signing key file.
 Note that the `block-type` must exactly match what is specified below,